 Follow these steps!

-#2 Have a teacher from your high school contact our General Manager at email@example.com to register your team in our 2017-2018 program.
-From there you will be put you in touch with one of our Regional Directors to get you started.
+#2 Have a teacher from your high school contact our General Manager at email@example.com to register your team in our programs.
+From there you will be put you in touch with one of our Regional Producers to get you started.
 You can also visit our Regional Directory page to see a list of programs near you.

 #3 Take part in our Online Program as warm-up training before joining a regional program.